battlesnake/git-doc/index.md

 This modifies the history of branch `master`, moving 1cdf (our `eesti-keel` merge) onto the place where 013d was.
 Note that the ID of the `eesti-keel` merge will have changed after this operation, since it has a new parent chain.
+*For this reason, never rebase a branch which exists in remotes, as others may get drowned in merge conflicts when they try to merge their work into the branch*

 Verify: